Ian-arch975/Ian-arch975/README.md

 # STAR ⭐ FIRE 🔥 WhatsApp Bot
-> **Developed by IanJoel
->**Star⭐Fire🔥is a powerful and versatile WhatsApp bot that can be easily connected to any WhatsApp account via a unique pairing code.
+>Star⭐Fire🔥is a powerful and versatile WhatsApp bot that can be easily connected to any WhatsApp account via a unique pairing code.
 Built in JavaScript, this bot requires **no complex deployment process**.
 Users can get started with a single connection step, making it ideal for beginners and seasoned bot users alike.
 ## Features
 - **Simple Connection**: Connect with your WhatsApp account using just a pairing code—no lengthy setup required.
 - **No Deployment Needed**: The bot is ready to use without the hassle of server deployment.